(As amended on May 29, 2018)

 2. Privileges of Officers

-Each Officer may form a committee of Organization members and other volunteers to help perform his duties, but the Officer remains entirely responsible for seeing that those duties are performed.
+Each Officer may form a committee of Organization members and other volunteers to help perform their duties, but the Officer remains entirely responsible for seeing that those duties are performed.

 The primary signatory on Organization bank accounts shall be the Chair, or another State Committee member designated by the Chair and approved by majority vote of the State Committee.
 The Treasurer shall be a signatory, but shall not serve as primary signatory once the primary signatory has been legally established.